 And you’re still mine”

-As these blaring sounds faded out, I woke up with the song on the radio, while my boyfriend is still driving quietly next to me on the way to Hong Kong airport, in the sobering darkness.
+The next thing I knew, I woke up in the car, with the song playing softly on the radio, my boyfriend quietly driving us to Hong Kong airport in the enveloping darkness.